 Commissioner Luz Weinberg was first elected to the City of Aventura Commission on March 1st, 2005, taking 63% of the vote in a 3-way race, and becoming the youngest at 32 and the first Hispanic ever to serve the City’s council.
 Luz was re-elected unopposed in 2010 and served through terms limits November 2014.

-On July 3, 2013, Florida Governor Rick Scott appointed Luz to the Miami-Dade Expressway Authority where she chaired the Public Communications and Intergovernmental Committee, and was Vice Chair of the Budget & Finance Committee until her term expired in April 2017.
+On July 3, 2013, Florida Governor Rick Scott appointed Luz to the Miami-Dade Expressway Authority (MDX) where she chaired the Public Communications and Intergovernmental Committee, and was Vice Chair of the Budget & Finance Committee.
+On June 11, 2018, Governor Scott re-appointed Luz to MDX to a term ending April 2022.
 Luz also served as Vice President and board member of the National Association of Latino Elected and Appointed Officials (NALEO) from 2009 to 2015.

-Luz graduated from Miami-Dade College in 1992, took a break from school to start her family, and later completed her B.A. in Psychology from Florida International University in 2002, and she did so with Magna Cum Laude honors while working full time and raising her three children.
+Luz graduated from Miami-Dade College in 1992, took a break from school to start her family, and later completed her B.A. in Psychology from Florida International University in 2002 with Magna Cum Laude honors while working full time and raising her three children.

-Luz began her career in 1993 as Case Manager for former City of Miami Beach Mayor, the late Forensic Psychologist Dr. Leonard Haber,who trained her in assisting him with psychological evaluations of high-profile criminal and civil court cases, and trial consultation cases.
-She later freelanced as a writer for Community Newspapers in Miami, and served PR Director posts at Aventura Hospital, ATJC, GPR and NAG where she was promoted to VP of Operations in 2008.
+Luz began her versatile, talented career in 1993 as Case Manager for former City of Miami Beach Mayor, the late Forensic Psychologist Dr. Leonard Haber, who trained her in conducting psychological evaluations of high-profile criminal, family, juvenile, federal and civil court cases, as well as mock trials and trial consultation cases until his retirement in 2004.
+She later freelanced as a writer for Community Newspapers, and served PR Director posts at Aventura Hospital, ATJC, GPR and NAG where she was promoted to VP of Operations in 2008.
 In summer 2016, Luz served brief COO and CEO posts back at NAG (now CitiMED) but resigned to establish dual residency between Miami and Bogotá, Colombia due to her husband's post at that U.S. Embassy.
-Thereafter, she formed GlobCOMM, LLC, and spends time between both countries lending her many skills to various projects.
+Thereafter, she formed GlobComm, LLC, and spends time between both countries lending her many skills to various projects.

 Luz is trained in crisis management, and thrives in deadline-driven and difficult environments, no matter the industry, no matter the crisis.
 She is currently consulting for British Columbia's SITE C Clean Energy Project, and Seritage's Esplanade Aventura Project.